 To date, Compugen received from Bayer over $30 million in upfront and preclinical milestone payments.
 It is entitled to over $250 million in potential milestone payments and mid-to-high single digit royalties on global net sales.

 BAY 1905254 is currently being evaluated in a Phase 1 study in patients with advanced solid tumors.
-The study, sponsored and conducted by Bayer, an open-label, dose escalation study designed to evaluate the safety and tolerability of BAY 1905254.
+The study, sponsored and conducted by Bayer, is an open-label, dose escalation study designed to evaluate the safety and tolerability of BAY 1905254.
+The study is evaluating BAY1905452 as monotherapy and in combination with Keytruda, with expansion cohorts in bladder, gastric, cervical and head & neck cancers (monotherapy or combination).
 The Phase 1 study is currently enrolling patients in the United States.
 For additional information on the Phase 1 study click here.